nicholashauschild/kotlin-rdf/README.md

 #### propertySchema
 The `propertySchema` DSL is used to setup a property or predicate 'namespace'.

-Here is an example that showcases the complete set of options available for creating a PropertySchema:
+Here is an example that showcases the complete set of options available for using the propertySchema DSL:
 ```
 propertySchema("http://example/schema/{{property}}") {
     "price" {